 This model has clear connections to the work of Schelling, especially Bruno, which Günderrode read in 1804.
 Several of the concepts featured in Günderrode’s metaphysics appear in this text, including “the idea of the earth” (or “idea of earth” as Michael Vater translates Idee der Erde [Schelling 125]), although Schelling aligns this concept more clearly with Platonic ideas than Günderrode does.
 Günderrode, like Schelling in Bruno, is concerned with explaining how the infinite relates to the finite world we experience.
-For Schelling, the organism is the closest available approximation of the way that individual things relate to the absolute, since the relationship between the parts of an organism is one of mutual, simultaneous conditioning rather than of cause and effect: “the best example we can find among familiar sensible things of the way the finite inheres in the infinite is the way individual parts of the animate body are tied into the whole organism” (Schelling 150, trans.
-Vater).
-However, he adds that this is only an image or analogy, because “in the absolute this union of the finite and the infinite is infinitely more perfect than the living union of the parts of the body[.]”
+For Schelling, the organism is the closest available approximation of the way that individual things relate to the absolute, since the relationship between the parts of an organism is one of mutual, simultaneous conditioning rather than of cause and effect: “the best example we can find among familiar sensible things of the way the finite inheres in the infinite is the way individual parts of the animate body are tied into the whole organism” (Schelling 150).
+However, he adds that this is only an image or analogy, because “in the absolute this union of the finite and the infinite is infinitely more perfect than the living union of the parts of the body.”
 Similarly, Günderrode claims that the kinds of organisms we encounter in our ordinary lives are only approximations to the ultimate organism that would constitute the realized idea of the earth:

-The earth can therefore only attain its proper being when its organic and inorganic appearances dissolve in a collective organism, […] where all body would also at the same time be thought, all thinking at the same time body, and a truly transfigured body, without lack or illness and immortal, and thus wholly different from what we call body or material and to which we attribute transience, inertia, illness and deficiency, for this kind of body is, as it were, only a failed attempt by nature to produce that immortal ideal body.
+The earth can therefore only attain its proper being when its organic and inorganic appearances dissolve in a collective organism, . . . where all body would also at the same time be thought, all thinking at the same time body, and a truly transfigured body, without lack or illness and immortal, and thus wholly different from what we call body or material and to which we attribute transience, inertia, illness and deficiency, for this kind of body is, as it were, only a failed attempt by nature to produce that immortal ideal body.
 (I:448; cf. I:360–61)

 Thus we should not think of the realization of Günderrode’s idea of the earth as an organism in the ordinary sense.
-Although the comparison to an organism and Günderrode’s emphasis on the increase of “life” through the progressive forms of its realization suggest that this realization would be some kind of living being, it is characterized most essentially by an identity of form and essence, or body and thought.
-Günderrode makes this point explicitly: “This perfect unity of essence and form cannot be achieved in separation and multiplicity […] because the essence can only be one but the forms are various” (I:448).
+Although the comparison to an organism and Günderrode’s emphasis on the increase of “life” through the progressive forms of its realization suggest that this realization would be some kind of living being, it is characterized most essentially by an identity of form and essence or body and thought.
+Günderrode makes this point explicitly: “This perfect unity of essence and form cannot be achieved in separation and multiplicity . . . because the essence can only be one but the forms are various” (I:448).

 Günderrode also explicitly claims to be uncertain about whether this ultimate organism, that is, the realization of the idea of the earth, can or will ever in fact emerge: